 In his series, Untitled, Mike Perry continues his interest in minimalism and the found object as a source of aesthetic contemplation and contemporary narrative.
 The source of his material, however, is no longer the beaches of West Wales where he collected and photographed toxic pieces of plastic for his series Môr Plastig (Plastic Sea).
-The environmental narrative is replaced by a sense of introspection as the viewer is invited to respond to highly detailed surfaces of seemingly mundane surfaces he finds around his home and studio.
-Plastic pollution is replaced by pieces of cardboard and packing foam (materials given a new lease of life by the world of online shopping and home deliveries) and the surfaces of sketch book paper and backs.
-In these works the soft monochrome surfaces appear to float in the space they occupy giving them a strong sculptural presence.
+The environmental narrative is replaced by a sense of introspection as the viewer is invited to respond to highly detailed surfaces of seemingly mundane objects he finds around his home and studio.
+Plastic pollution is replaced by pieces of cardboard and packing foam, materials given a new lease of life by the world of online shopping and home deliveries, and seemingly unrelated found surfaces.
+Perry has photographed cardboard covered in spilt gesso, a used cutting matt, Jiffy Bags and the covers of sketchbooks.
+In these works, the soft monochrome surfaces appear to float in the space they occupy giving them a strong sculptural presence.
 Perry is clearly interested in ideas relating to the hierarchy of materials and re-exploring the medium of photography in it’s relation to sculpture and drawing.
-Using very large digital files for extreme detail, Perry is creating images that were not feasible with the traditional film negative, although his focus is less on the layering potential of Photoshop and more on revisiting the qualities of reflective light.
+Using very large digital files for extreme detail, Perry is creating ‘hyper real’ images that were not feasible with the traditional film negative, although his focus is less on the ‘magic making’ potential of Photoshop and more on the potential of different surfaces to reflect light and create an intimate dialogue with the viewer.
+This new body of work also suggests a desire for ‘slow making’ in a world increasingly dominated by instagram and ‘social media’.

 White Cardboard Box, 2018